 Corporate Volunteer of the Year: This award is given to a for-profit non-executive volunteer who demonstrates outstanding dedication to a nonprofit or multiple nonprofit organizations.
 Active volunteerism can be ongoing or linked to a specific single project or cause.

-- Mike Levey, partner/attorney, Quarles & Brady
+- Michael Levey, partner/attorney, Quarles & Brady

 In-Kind Supporter: This award is given to a professional or company that provides in-kind support to single or multiple nonprofit organizations through any type of non-financial contributions.

-- Great Lakes Roofing
+- WINNER: Great Lakes Roofing Corp.

 Next Generation Leadership: This award is given to for-profit, (under 40 year-old) executive who demonstrates leadership and significant contributions to single or multiple nonprofit organizations through active leadership on a board and/or strategic management/guidance.

 - WINNER: Wes Warne, director of ticket sales and career advancement, Milwaukee Bucks

 - Sorrina Beecher, owner, The White Agency & Write MKE Ink